UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/BasicDocumentation/Docker - SingleNode Wazuh Deploy.md

 ## Possible Errors

-Make sure you have the certs before you try to deploy the docker containers.
+Make sure you have the certs before you try to deploy the Docker containers.
 If you do not you will get an error.
-Make sure you follow the wazuh documentation for docker installation.
-If you follow docker docs you may install the wrong packages and wazuh will not work as intended
+Make sure you follow the Wazuh documentation for Docker installation.
+If you follow Docker docs you may install the wrong packages and Wazuh will not work as intended.